junxit/us-congress-bills-117/metadata.md

 - 2021-01-04 — Referred to the Committee on Oversight and Reform, and in addition to the Committees on Rules, Armed Services, the Judiciary, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-01-04 — Referred to the Committee on Oversight and Reform, and in addition to the Committees on Rules, Armed Services, the Judiciary, and Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2021-01-04 — Sponsor introductory remarks on measure.
 (CR E1)
+- 2021-01-05 — Referred to the Subcommittee on Health.
+- 2021-03-01 — Referred to the Subcommittee on the Constitution, Civil Rights, and Civil Liberties.
+- 2021-03-22 — Committee Hearings Held.
+- 2021-04-14 — Committee Consideration and Mark-up Session Held.
+- 2021-04-14 — Ordered to be Reported in the Nature of a Substitute (Amended) by the Yeas and Nays: 25 - 19.
+- 2021-04-16 — Committee on Armed Services discharged.
+- 2021-04-16 — Committee on Armed Services discharged.
+- 2021-04-16 — Committee on Energy and Commerce discharged.
+- 2021-04-16 — Committee on Energy and Commerce discharged.
+- 2021-04-16 — Committee on Rules discharged.
+- 2021-04-16 — Committee on Rules discharged.
+- 2021-04-16 — Committee on the Judiciary discharged.
+- 2021-04-16 — Committee on the Judiciary discharged.
+- 2021-04-16 — Placed on the Union Calendar, Calendar No. 6.
+- 2021-04-16 — Reported (Amended) by the Committee on Oversight and Reform.
+H. Rept.
+117-19, Part I.
+- 2021-04-16 — Reported (Amended) by the Committee on Oversight and Reform.
+H. Rept.
+117-19, Part I.